Theslees/Termux-minecraft-server-installer/README.md

 You can add any Fabric or Quilt mod you want.

-`I had an example of this running on my own android device; a Modded Survival experience.
-It's no longer up though and I instead host a MCPi server now. github.com/MCPI-Revival` !!
+`I *had* an example of this running on my own android device; A Modded Survival experience, though It's no longer up.
+I instead host a MCPi server now.
+Please show love to a forgotten version of MC; github.com/MCPI-Revival` !!

 ----------------------------------------------------------------------
 ## Thanks to these things/people that made it possible !